VarunJain-2001/Sales_Insight/README.md

 ## Solution

 Sales director of the AltiQ hardware, decided to build a PowerBI Dashboard for converting the data into visual representation to make data driven decisions.
-So, he hired a team of data people to complete this task.

 ### AIMS Grid